 Pledge to stand with Audubon to call on elected officials to listen to science and work towards climate solutions.

-Elizabeth joined Audubon in 2021 in the role of president and chief conservation officer, where she will lead the strategic development of Audubon's conservation and network efforts.
-Additionally, she will serve as interim CEO until a new CEO is hired by Audubon's board of directors.
+Elizabeth joined Audubon in 2021, first as president and chief conservation officer before being appointed as Audubon's first woman chief executive officer.
 Prior to joining Audubon, she was the Global Managing Director of The Nature Conservancy’s (TNC) Climate Change program.
 Trained as an ornithologist, she has spent 30+ years as a dedicated conservationist, spending considerable time in the field nationally and abroad.

 Elizabeth has been a leader on equity issues, from founding the first urban conservation program in Washington, D.C., to empowering the next generation of conservation leaders through a young professional’s network and youth advocacy program, to serving as one of five members of TNC’s Global Gender Equity Council.